JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Discussion_on_the_Progress_of_the_Revelation.md

 There are two prominent opposing points of view (with varying shades of grey in between) I see happening within the URANTIA movement around the globe which I would like to attempt to discuss and analyse in this article.

 The first one I like to refer to as the conservative approach.
-This approach would like to keep _The URANTIA Book_ low key and for it to be spread by slow personto-person contact and for many, many study groups to grow at the grass roots level as individuals grow in their commitment to the teachings.
+This approach would like to keep _The URANTIA Book_ low key and for it to be spread by slow person-to-person contact and for many, many study groups to grow at the grass roots level as individuals grow in their commitment to the teachings.
 It is believed that the book is designed to be studied in its entirety for it to be of maximum benefit.
 This ensures slow, solid growth as people mature and their understanding grows through prolonged, consistent study and interaction with fellow readers.
 For this approach, any organizational activity should be concerned with the fostering of the study of the book and arranging for social interaction.
 The book should always be kept as a FIRST-HAND experience.
 Secondary works are promoted by individuals.

 > Each individual unconsciously bears his own fruit according to his or her level of understanding, development, maturity and sincerity.